Vladimir Kondić

-Vladimir Kondić (Belgrade, April 24, 1863 - Belgrade, May 27, 1940) was a 20th-century Serbian general.
+Vladimir Kondić (April 24, 1863 – May 27, 1940) was a 20th-century Serbian general.
 He is notable for his participation in the Serbo-Bulgarian War, First Balkan War, Second Balkan War and the First World War.

 Biography

 Early life

 He was born on April 24, 1863, in Belgrade.
 He is a descendant of Konda Bimbaša, Karađorđe's comrade-in-arms from the First Serbian Uprising.
 He finished elementary school and seven grades of high school in Belgrade.
 He enrolled in the lower school of the military academy in 1883 as part of the 16th class, and ended with a break due to the war with Bulgaria, on September 12, 1886.
 Of the ten graduated cadets of this class, he was third in rank.
 He attended the Academy's high school from 1888 (2nd class).
 He finished 1890, as the tenth in the rank of nineteen cadets.
 He spent time between March 1891 and 1892 as a state cadet in Russia, serving in the 7th Grenadier Regiment.

 He married Anna Walter (1879-1961), the daughter of the famous industrialist Adolf Walter.
 He had two daughters, Jelena (1907–1962) and Mara (1909–1991).
 He was grazed with the medical brigadier general Aleksandar Markovic.